-- Ginger (Zingiber officinale): 250 mg, 3 times daily as needed, for symptoms of nausea.
-Ginger is a traditional remedy for nausea, and some studies show it may help with motion sickness.
+- Ginger (Zingiber officinale).
+Ginger is a traditional remedy for nausea and vomiting, and some studies show it may help with motion sickness.
 Other studies have found it does not work, however.
 Ginger may increase the risk of bleeding, especially if you also take blood-thinners such warfarin (Coumadin), clopidogrel (Plavix), or aspirin.
 If you have a heart condition, talk to your doctor before taking ginger.

-- Peppermint (Mentha piperita): 1 enteric-coated tablet, 2 to 3 times daily as needed.
-You may also make a tea from the leaf.
+- Peppermint (Mentha piperita).
+Peppermint may help with nausea symptoms in motion sickness.
 Peppermint can interact with some medications.
 Ask your doctor before taking it.

-Some studies suggest that acupressure may help reduce symptoms of motion sickness in the same way as acupuncture, although the findings are inconclusive.
+Some studies suggest that acupressure may help reduce symptoms of motion sickness in the same way as acupuncture.
 An acupressure practitioner works with the same points used in acupuncture, but uses finger pressure rather than needles.
 Acupressure bands are available commercially to help prevent motion sickness.
 Studies suggest these bands may help delay the onset of symptoms.

 Biofeedback Training and Relaxation